Honours and Masters Thesis Extension

 More than four weeks extension

 If you require an extension to submit your thesis or equivalent work longer than the automatic four weeks, you must submit a formal application through this form.
-This application will be granted only under exceptional circumstances at the discretion of the Associate Dean (Education).
+This application will be granted only under exceptional circumstances at the discretion of the delegated authority.